 Net income decreased by 55% due to lower net revenues, an increase in site level operating expenses (primarily due to the locations acquired during 2014 and 2015 and a recognized loss on extinguishment of debt in 2015, related to the purchase of five travel centers).

 In 2015 TCA's operating cash inflow decreased by 15%.

 The company is building its cross-country network of travel centers through acquisitions (by opportunistically buying up smaller competitors) and by opening new locations.

-With fuel accounting for such a large portion of its total sales (82% in 2013 vs. 80% in 2010), TCA is vulnerable to wild swings in prices.
+With fuel accounting for such a large portion of its total sales (79% in 2014), TCA is vulnerable to wild swings in prices.
 (About 90% of TCA's historical fuel sales are diesel, while 10% are gasoline.
 The company sells biodiesel at some locations and to offer liquefied natural gas (LNG) at an expanded number of locations in 2015.)

 TCA in 2015 agreed to acquire Quaker Steak & Lube casual dining restaurants and other assets, including existing restaurant operations, restaurant franchise program and bottled sauces for retail sale business, for $25 million.
 Quaker Steak & Lube has more than 50 locations, most of them franchised, in 16 states, mostly in Pennsylvania and Ohio.
 TCA plans to convert some of its full service restaurants to the Quaker Steak & Lube brand and expand the number of franchises and the number of stand-alone company restaurants.

 In 2015 the company also acquired five convenience stores in Illinois, four in Kansas and Missouri, 10 in Ohio, and additional convenience stores in Kentucky.